-The plan covers in-person counseling related to tobacco cessation at the preventive rate when you see a network provider.
+The plan covers in-person counseling related to tobacco cessation at the preventive rate when you see a preferred or participating provider.

 Phone or online counseling is covered only through the Tobacco cessation program described below.
 UMP members ages 17 and under may use the Smokefree Teen program as explained below.